Apply Conditional Formatting for Dates Older Than Today in Excel

 Writing suitable formula to apply conditional formatting dates older than today

-• Similarly, click OK to close the New Formatting Rule dialog box.
+• Click OK to close the New Formatting Rule dialog box.

-• You will see the dates which are older than 10 days from today will be highlighted
+• The dates which are older than 10 days from today are now highlighted.

 Apply Conditional Formatting to Highlight Dates Older Than Today Using Range